If you’re a Minnesota native or someone who’s looking for a good cup of coffee on your next trip there, here are the best coffee shops in Minnesota.

 Nina’s sources its food and coffee from local roasters and cafes so it’s a great place to support local businesses.
 Some of their best drinks include the mocha and the chai latte with cinnamon or nutmeg sprinkled on top.

-With Fall officially here, we’re all the lookout for a good cup of coffee.
-Minnesota’s emerging brew scene has a lot to offer from its wide variety of blends to cafes that each embodies a different aesthetic.
+Minnesota’s emerging brew scene has a lot to offer from its wide variety of blends to cafes that each embody a different aesthetic.
 If you are looking to travel around Minnesota, check out our travel guide on Edina, Minnesota.

 We hope this list of the best coffee shops in Minnesota will help you find the perfect Cuppa Joe on your next trip there.
 If you are a Minnesota native, you may have discovered a new coffee spot on this list.
 Brewed with the best beans in town, these coffee shops in Minnesota are a must-try!

-- 14 Best Things to do in Stillwater, Minnesota
+- Best Things to Do in Stillwater, Minnesota

-- 8 Best Things to do in Nisswa, Minnesota
+- Best Things to Do in Wayzata, Minnesota